Corry for Emeryville City Council

 Donations

 I’m a broke-but-blessed Emeryvillain (not a typo).
-I get by with mutual aid from my community.
-I want to fight for other broke folks who can’t afford to donate money they don’t have to try and get someone in public service to care about them and their issues.
+I get by only because of mutual aid.
+I do loads of unpaid labor for my family and community.
+I bet you do too.
+I want to fight for other broke folks who can’t afford to donate money they don’t have to try and get someone in public service to care about us and our issues.

-This image is high resolution and uses a light color palette so you can download it, print it out (in landscape orientation), and display it in your window if you like.
+This image is high resolution and uses a light color palette so you can download it, print it out, and display it in your window if you like.
 No pressure. 😇